 Double bonus points for experience at a digital marketing agency.

 Cool or unexpected skills we haven’t mentioned?
 Let’s hear them.

 - Stylish sock options

-- We work effectively together because we don’t have needless meetings, don’t tolerate egos, and genuinely like each other.
+Truly awesome team of people - we don’t have needless meetings, don’t tolerate egos, and genuinely like each other.
 It’s awesome.

-- Did we mention we’re growing like mad?
-It’s way more fun to be on a rocketship to the stars than riding in circles on a model train set.
-(No hate to model train enthusiasts.)
+Did we mention we’re growing like mad?
+It’s way more fun to be on a rocketship than riding in circles on a model train set.
+(No disrespect to model train enthusiasts.)
 We made the Inc 5000 list for the second year in a row, won our sixth Mercury 100 award as one of the fastest-growing companies in the Boulder Valley, and just made the Colorado Companies to Watch list.